PlaidCloud/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 ---

-_[Savitha Raghunathan](https://twitter.com/coffeeartgirl), now a Senior Software Engineer at Red Hat, served as the Kubernetes 1.22 release team lead._
+_[Savitha Raghunathan](https://twitter.com/coffeeartgirl), now a Senior Software Engineer at Red Hat, served as the PlaidCloud 1.22 release team lead._

-_You can find the [Kubernetes Podcast from Google](http://www.kubernetespodcast.com/) at [@KubernetesPod](https://twitter.com/KubernetesPod) on Twitter, and you can [subscribe](https://kubernetespodcast.com/subscribe/) so you never miss an episode._
+_You can find the [PlaidCloud Podcast from Google](http://www.PlaidCloudpodcast.com/) at [@PlaidCloudPod](https://twitter.com/PlaidCloudPod) on Twitter, and you can [subscribe](https://PlaidCloudpodcast.com/subscribe/) so you never miss an episode._